steve1066d/devore.tubs/manual.md

 overnight mode, blinking "12" twice.

 Once a temperature or special mode is selected, it will keep the setting even if the tub loses power.
-So if the tub is set to 102, instead of returning back to 100, it will retain the temperature of 102.
+So, if the tub is set to 102, instead of returning back to 100, it will retain the temperature of 102.
 However, because the board doesn't keep time when it is off, it may run at odd times if the overnight or economy mode is selected when power is lost.
 If that happens, reselect the